I may not be an expert when it comes to preparing for the holidays, but I sure do have a lot of experience.

 For instance, if you have a large party that you are preparing for, don’t pull out the special china and the crystal glasses because they will, without question, get cracked, chipped or broken.
 Plus, who wants to take the time to wash them all when everyone else is ‘partying hardy’.
 So get paper plates, clear plastic cups and glasses, plastic silverware and paper table clothes.
 When everyone is done, you just roll it up and toss it away.
 No muss, no fuss and no time away from the party.
 You can keep a marker near the cups and have everyone mark their cup for reuse.
 That eliminates a huge stockpile of used cups every time someone wants a drink.

 Prepare Ahead for Everything Possible

 If you need to make food for the party, or set up a date or even get a gift, try to do it as soon as you can.
 For instance, if you need to make party treats.
 Most treats and drinks can be made ahead of time and frozen until the party.
 No time to freeze and then thaw?
 Just make it a few days ahead and store in the fridge.
 Reserving halls or special rooms need to be done as soon as possible to ensure you have it on the day you need it.
 Don't forget to send out invitations early, what kind of party would it be if no one came to it?

 Even buying your decorations can be done ahead of time.
 Every time you go shopping, take your lists along and pick up what you can from each one.
 By the time the party date is here, you will be all set.
-But don’t worry if you haven’t been prepping for months because most of the themed items won't be available early.
-Also, much of the food will have to be done right before the party anyway.
-Just do what you can.
+Remember, anything that can go wrong sometimes does so be prepared.
+Have extra of everything.
+Order cakes and balloons ahead of time and pick up just before the party.

 Wrap, Mark, or Record Early